Learn about tables in Actioner and how to configure them.

 - Define the correlation between all the stored data.

-Data within a table is modeled in rows and columns in a series of tables to make processing and data querying efficient.
-A table typically stores information in different tables containing specific pieces and types of data.
+Data within an app is modeled in rows and columns in a series of tables to make processing and data querying efficient.
+An app typically stores information in different tables containing specific pieces and types of data.
 For example, an e-commerce app could store details of their customers’ in one table and details of their orders in another.

 The data stored in a table can then be easily accessed, managed, modified, updated, controlled, and organized.
 Actioner tables use a structured language for querying data.